 Burns, Thelma.
 "Church History: Church of Christ, Altus, Oklahoma 1898-1980."
 Unpublished document, 1980.
 The best written source for the broad sweep of the history of the Hudson and Elm congregation.

 Hall, W. Claude, "Congregational Growth and Expansion: Altus, Oklahoma," Firm Foundation September 13, 1927.
-An indespensible source for the early history of what was at that time the only congregation of the Church of Christ in Altus.
+An indispensable source for the early history of what was at that time the only congregation of the Church of Christ in Altus.
 Includes photos.

 Lambert, Gussie.
 In Memoriam.
 Shreveport, LA: Gussie Lambert, 1988.
 Contains a four-page biography of Huff and a photo.